 Invest in Life-Changing Relationships

-Care Community Facilitators create an engineered extended family that invests in life-changing relationships with children in foster care and helps foster and adoptive families thrive.
+Campus Leads (the Fostering Together point people at each campus) create an engineered extended family that invests in life-changing relationships with children in foster care.
+Their investment in the children help foster and adoptive families thrive.

 The isolation that many foster and adoptive families experience on a daily basis is a reality.
 Care Communities are a powerful approach to relieving that burden.
 Care Communities are designed to meet the specific needs of the children.
 In this section, you will learn how we recruit, engage, implement, and manage our Care Community-based ministry.

 Recruit and Administer Care Communities

 If you’re beginning to explore the idea of Care Communities, visit our website for more information about our strategies for recruiting families.

 Our mission is to invest in life-changing relationships with children in foster care.
 Our goal is to see foster families and the children they foster receive extended family-style support.
 To accomplish this, we facilitate the development of Care Communities for foster families.
 We want foster families to thrive as a result of having their Care Communities nearby and active in their lives and the lives of the children they foster.